 The managers are not unduly worried about the potential political fallout from this.
 First, the LDP retains its stranglehold on Japanese politics and, as the recent transition from Prime Minister Abe to Suga illustrated, any new leader would be unlikely to have much impact on policy.
-Second, JFJ's portfolio has a long-term focus and the managers feel that the potential short term fillips, for example from increased tourism, around the games are of limited consequence.
+Second, JFJ's portfolio has a long-term focus and the potential short term fillips, for example from increased tourism, around the games are of limited consequence.